Skip to main content

 Journal of Tissue Engineering · 2026PMID: 41890789

-In a multicenter phase II randomized intra-patient controlled trial (n=23), denovoSkin™, an autologous bio-engineered dermo-epidermal graft, achieved significantly better observer-rated scar quality at 3 months compared with paired split-thickness grafts, with feasibility and safety demonstrated over 1 year.
+In a multicenter phase II randomized intra-patient controlled trial (n=23), denovoSkin™, a bio-engineered autologous dermo-epidermal graft cultured in an extracellular matrix, produced significantly better observer-rated scar quality at 3 months versus paired split-thickness skin grafts, with demonstrated feasibility and safety over 1 year.

-Impact: Provides randomized, intra-patient controlled evidence that a tissue-engineered autologous skin substitute can improve scar outcomes and reduce donor-site morbidity versus standard grafting.
+Impact: Provides randomized, intra-patient controlled clinical evidence that a tissue-engineered autologous skin substitute can improve scar outcomes and reduce donor-site morbidity compared with standard split-thickness grafting.

 Key Findings

-• Randomized intra-patient controlled multicenter phase II design with paired denovoSkin and STSG sites.
+• Randomized intra-patient controlled multicenter phase II design with 23 patients receiving both denovoSkin and STSG on comparable wounds.

-• Feasibility and safety demonstrated over 1-year follow-up.
+• Feasibility and safety were maintained over 1 year of follow-up.

 2. Functional Reconstruction of Abdominal Wall in Prune Belly Syndrome Using Vastus Lateralis Muscle Flaps: A Prospective Observational Study.